BS in Biological Sciences

 **Students need advisor approval to take 395.
 If 395 is used to fulfill this requirement, then it cannot be used to satisfy the laboratory requirement.
 395 can only be used to fulfill one of the two advanced electives.

-Diversification Elective (1 Course)
+Diversification Elective (One Course)

 Select one course from the BBC diversification electives list, which must be approved by the track coordinator.
-The diversification elective should be outside of the BBC major track.”
+The diversification elective should be outside of the BBC major track.

-Ancillary Requirements (9 Courses with Indicated Labs)
+Ancillary Requirements (Nine Courses with Indicated Labs)

 Both of the following general chemistry courses:

-• CHEM 131: Chemical Concepts I (lab included)*
+• CHEM 131: Chemical Concepts I with Lab**

 One of the following organic chemistry I courses: